 Join English PEN’s monthly vigils

 English PEN has been holding regular vigils at the Saudi Embassy to call for the release of Raif Badawi and his lawyer Waleed Abu Al-Khair.
 These typically take place on the final Friday of the month from 9-10am but please do check the English PEN website for updates.

 NB Activists are asked to meet at the Curzon Street entrance to the Embassy. (note: the postal address of the Embassy is 30-32 Charles Street, Mayfair, London).

 We are aiming to get 1000 images to represent the 1000 lashes to which Raif has been sentenced.
 As well as helping to raise and maintain awareness of his case, these photos will serve as a powerful visual representation of the widespread support for Raif and his family .

-Please share your photo, ideally with details of where it was taken (eg Embassy of Saudi Arabia, London, UK), with us before the 17 June 2017.
+Please share your photo, ideally with details of where it was taken (eg Embassy of Saudi Arabia, London, UK).

 Send us your photos:

 - Via Twitter: Please share your photo with the hashtag #FreeRaif and tag @englishpen